 All waters collected in sumps in open excavations during the construction phase will be treated in silt traps and hydrocarbon interceptors prior to discharge.
-These measures are subject to agreement with Fingal County Council and if necessary to obtaining an appropriate discharge licence.
-All discharge points will be fitted with oil separators which will comply with current European Standard EN 858.
+These measures are subject to agreement with Dublin City Council and if necessary to obtaining an appropriate discharge licence.

+During construction, all discharge points will be fitted with oil separators which will comply with current European Standard EN 858.
 The oil separators will have silt chambers for the removal of silts and other settleable solids.
-Each separator will be fitted with an automatic alarm system which will relay information to a control unit to indicate the condition of the separator.
+Each separator will be fitted with an automatic alarm system which will relay information to a control unit to indicate the state of the separator.
 The alarm probes will be set to coincide with the maximum oil storage volume for each separator.
 All full retention separators will be fitted with automatic closure devices which will be set to operate when the separated light liquid storage capacity reaches a volume equal to ten times the nominal size of the separator.
 By-pass separators will not be fitted with automatic closure devices.

-Any discharges arising from the construction or operational phases in Area MN103 and entering the sewer network will be in accordance with the requirements of a discharge licence granted by Fingal County Council.
-Similarly, any water discharged to surface water bodies will be treated in advance and also in accordance with the requirements of a discharge licence granted by Fingal County Council.

-Treatment of water produced during the construction phase will involve silt removal using a silt trap and hydrocarbon removal groundwater, if encountered, may require treatment using more specialised treatment equipment including chemical treatment, activated carbon or other absorbent systems.
+Any discharges arising from the construction of the proposed scheme in this area entering the foul/storm sewer network will be in accordance with the requirements of Dublin City Council.
+Similarly, any waters discharged to surface or groundwater bodies will be treated in advance and also in accordance with the requirements of a discharge licence granted by Dublin City Council.
+Treatment of water produced during the construction phase will involve silt removal using a silt trap and hydrocarbon removal using a hydrocarbon interceptor.

-Regular monitoring of water will be conducted prior to discharge to ensure all relevant water quality parameters are within criteria specified by the Fingal County Council.

-Re-fuelling of construction equipment and the addition of hydraulic oil or lubricants to vehicles/ equipment will take place in designated areas within the construction compounds, away from surface water gullies or drains.
+Contaminated groundwater, if encountered, may require treatment using more specialised treatment equipment including chemical treatment, activated carbon or other absorbent systems.
+Regular monitoring of water will be conducted prior to discharge to ensure all relevant water quality parameters are within criteria specified by the Dublin City Council.
+Re-fuelling of construction equipment and the addition of hydraulic oil or lubricants to vehicles/ equipment will take place in designated bunded areas within the construction compounds, away from surface water gullies or drains.
 The vehicles and equipment will not be left unattended during refuelling.
 Spill kits and hydrocarbon adsorbent packs will be stored in this area and operators will be fully trained in the use of this equipment.
 As a precaution, a spill kit will also be stored in cab of each vehicle in case of localised hydrocarbon loss of containment incidents, such as a machine 'blowing' a hydraulic hose.

 Any hazardous waste residuals or potentially contaminated sludge from spill clean-up will be stored within appropriate metal or plastic containers in temporary bunded storage areas in the construction compounds prior to removal by an appropriate Local Authority or EPA approved waste management contractor for off-site treatment/ recycling/disposal.

-The guidelines provided by the Department of the Marine and Natural Resources (1997) and guidelines provided by CIRIA (2001) and the ERFB (2006) on the prevention of water pollution from construction sites will be adhered to, in order to ensure that the impact on the water environment during the construction phase of the proposed scheme is minimised.
-The ERFB document in particular provides must useful information about minimising the environmental risks associated with construction works, and will be referred to in the planning of any construction works in the vicinity of watercourses.
+The guidelines provided by the Department of the Marine and Natural Resources (1997) and guidelines provided by CIRIA (2001) and the Eastern Regional Fisheries Board (2006) on the prevention of water pollution from construction sites will be adhered to, in order to ensure that the impact on the water environment during the construction phase of the proposed scheme is minimised.